scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 First of all, you need to define how the data will be organized (a.k.a database schema) in the application with Scalar DB database schema.
 Here is a database schema for the sample application.
 For the supported data types, please see [this doc](schema.md) for more details.
-In this tutorial we use a json file named `emoney-storage.json` filled with the json object below .
+In this tutorial we use a json file named `emoney-storage.json` filled with the json object below.

 ```json
 {